 How?
 Because in an astonishingly civilised move by the Farina Restoration Society, Farina’s derelict Bakery was the first building in this historic ghost town to be reconstructed.
 Now it operates for around 8 weeks a year raising funds to restore more of the Farina historic site.

-Wandering the open air museum, strolling the walking tracks or visiting the campground’s scenic loo combined with awesome goods baked on the premises is a killer way to make history fun.
+Wander the open air museum, strolling the walking tracks or visiting the campground’s scenic loo combined with awesome goods baked on the premises.
+That’s a killer way to make history fun.